Original Issuance Date: July 10, 1975

 iii.
 Cost Sharing

-Each institution is responsible for mandatory cost sharing commitments.
+Each institution is responsible for cost sharing commitments.

 iv.
 Fringe Benefits